Han-SeungJun/Han-SeungJun/machine_learning/activation_functions.md

 ___
 # Description to Activation Function
 > [Refer to the table above](#activation-function-table)
-#### Consideration about the activation functions used in Neural Network Model how they are worked way and applied case
+#### Consideration about the activation functions used in Neural Network Model how they are worked way and applied case.
+The activation function is divided into three parts.

+* Binary step activation function
+* Linear activation function
+* Non-linear activation function

+It mimics a human nerve cell called 'Neuron'.
+The neuron outputs the intensity of the signal, not the presence or absence of transmission of the signal.
+It is activated depending on whether the input of each neuron is related to the prediction of the model.
+Here, the method of determined to the intensity of signal is the 'activation function'.

-## 1. Linear function
+### 1. Linear function